anrayliu/pyvidplayer2/documentation.md

  - ```post_process``` - Post processing function that is applied whenever a frame is rendered.
 This is PostProcessing.none by default, which means no alterations are taking place.
  - ```interp``` - Interpolation technique used when resizing frames.
 In general, the three main ones are cv2.INTER_LINEAR, which is balanced, cv2.INTER_CUBIC, which is slower but produces better results, and cv2.INTER_AREA, which is better for downscaling.
  - ```fps``` - Maximum number of frames captured from the webcam per second.
+ - ```cam_id``` - Specifies which webcam to use if there are more than one.
+0 means the first, 1 means the second, etc.

 ## Attributes
  - ```post_process``` - Same as given argument.